Xinyi-Ding/Scolarly-Net/Documents/Guide.md

 To get started, our application's layout is divided into three sections: the sidebar, the app bar, and the main content.

-- **Sidebar** contains the clickable navigation links to different pages of the application, and all these links are divided into four categories with each containing a few sub-links.
+- **Sidebar**, located on the left side of the application, contains the clickable navigation links to different pages of the application, and all these links are divided into four categories with each containing a few sub-links.
 You can expand or collapse each category by clicking on the category name, and the system will remember your choice.
-- **App Bar** contains the title of the application and the user's profile(disabled).
+- **App Bar**, located on the top of the application, contains the title of the application and the user's profile(disabled).
 There is a button on the left side of the app bar that can be used to expand or collapse the sidebar, and the system will remember your choice.
 - **Main Content** is where the main content of the application is displayed.
 The content will change according to the navigation link you clicked on the sidebar.